uniflow-io/uniflow/docs/docs/concepts.md

 ## What is a Program ?

 A Program is globally use for naming and identifying a Rail and it's Flows.
-As a shortcut, we when talking about Flows, we are talking about Programs.
+As a shortcut, when talking about Flows, we are talking about Programs.

 ## What is a Client ?